readthedocs/blog/hiring/intro.rst

 Thanks for your interest in working at Read the Docs.
-We are a small team of 6, and we're looking to add 1-2 people in 2022, and we'd love for you to be one of them.
+We are a small team of less than 10, and we're looking to add 1-2 people in 2022, and we'd love for you to be one of them.

 About the company